julien-sobczak/the-notewriter/website/docs/why.md

 **TODO** complete

-**I created _The NoteWriter_ to keep my notes in a safe place for a very long time.** I was tired of moving my notes when a popular application was dying and a new one was rising.
+**I created _The NoteWriter_ to keep my notes in a safe place for a very long time.** I was tired of moving my notes every time a popular application was dying and a new one was rising.
 I was tired of putting my notes on commercial products (and OSS products with a commercial offering for the product to last is not acceptable to me neither).
 I was tired of using different tools for different kinds of notes (FOAM + Anki).
 And I had ideas for new features that was missing in my previous toolkit.

 I created _The NoteWriter_ to match my requirements, assembled from many years passed strugling with my note-taking workflow